-To address the current stage of development of the business and in recognition of the current financial circumstances, both in the economy and the observed impact upon the Bendigo profit share model, the Board has determined to continue the focus upon five broad directions:
+Whilst the board has high level of oversight of Branch operations, day to day management control of business activities, operations and growth, rests with Bendigo Bank management.
+Within this context, to address the current stage of development of the business and in recognition of the current financial circumstances, both in the economy and the observed impact upon the Bendigo profit share model, the Board has determined to continue the focus upon five broad directions:

 - 1. Strengthening our connection and level of engagement between important stakeholders and partners. - 2.
-Strengthening our Directors role in our business structure and key customer and community segments. - 3.
+Ensuring high standards of governance are attained to protect the business and ensure continuity in our community. - 3.
 Defining our future board skill and diversity mix and a structure that will deliver our Strategic Plan. - 4.
-Focussing our business on the most profitable growth opportunities using our own local marketing plans. - 5.
-Planning to achieve our future business performance expectations.
+Focussing our business on the most profitable growth opportunities using our own local marketing initiatives. - 5.
+Planning to achieve business growth allowing greater contributions to our community.